CheckPointSW/teapi/python/README.md

 python tp_api.py -ci <YOUR_CLIENT_ID> <YOUR_ACCESS_KEY> -gt
 ~~~~

-If you wish to see your usage of the service, use your token from previous command and run:
+If you wish to see your service consumption, use your token from previous command and run:

 ~~~~
 curl -H 'Content-Type: application/json' -H 'x-access-token: <your_token_from_prev_step>' -XGET https://te-cloud-us.checkpoint.com/app/aws/usage